syncfusion-content/ej2-react-docs/ej2-react/grid/how-to/add-params-for-filtering.md

 In the below sample, OrderID and Freight Columns are numeric columns, while open the filter dialog then you can see that NumericTextBox with spin button is displayed to change/set the filter value.
 Now using the params option we hide the spin button in NumericTextBox for OrderID Column.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/column-cs31/app/index.jsx %}
+{% include code-snippet/grid/column-cs31/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/column-cs31/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/column-cs31/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/column-cs31/app/index.tsx %}
+{% include code-snippet/grid/column-cs31/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}